Mathnerd314/stroscot/docs/Commentary/Language/Values.rst

 * Non-Reducibility: Ideally, values are normal forms, meaning they are not subject to evaluation, reduction, or computation.
 For example, "1/3" and "let x=3 in 1/x" may be equivalent under reduction, but only "1/3" is considered a value because it cannot be further reduced or evaluated.
 WHNF is not sufficient to ensure a value, e.g. ``[1,undefined]`` reduces to ``undefined`` hence is not a value.
 In practice, reduction rules are dependent on context, so we take a liberal perspective and accept values as "values" even if they are not normal forms in all contexts.

-On account of their canonical representation, the simplest concrete representation of a value is as a string, but in practice values will generally be represented in memory as more efficient formats, for example a list as a contiguous array of pointers - see :ref:`Memory`.
+On account of their canonical representation, the simplest concrete representation of a value is as a string, but in practice values will generally be represented in memory as more efficient formats, for example a list as a contiguous array of pointers - see :ref:`Commentary/Language/Memory:Memory`.
 This representation must be lossless, in the sense that converting from a string to the format and then back to the string should be the identity.

 Values are immutable (as `Rich Hickey says <https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/PersistentDataStructure/00.11.36.jpg>`__).
 In terms of memory management, values are just data - they can be copied freely, and discarded once they will no longer be used.